Targeted cancer drugs for thyroid cancer

 When you go home

-Treatment with targeted drugs can be difficult to cope with for some people.
+Treatment with immunotherapy or targeted cancer drugs can be difficult to cope with for some people.
 Your nurse will give you a number to call (advice line) if you have any problems at home.

 Contact your advice line if you have side effects or any concerns.